HongDavis/General-Assembly-Projects/Capstone/README.md

 ---

-### Business Recommendations:
+## Business Recommendations:
-First and fore most before jumping into the band wagon and implement a recommender system blindly.
-In today days and age, it is no longer enough to just find out the pros and cons of the filtering approach*, a careful data scientist must also try to find out;
+First and fore most before jumping into the band wagon to implement a recommender system blindly, we need to understand our products and what do want want to offer our users for eg, good shopping experience or just an In-Your-Face approach.
+There are plenty of recommender systems in the wild and different algorithm can be used under the hood each comes with pros and cons.
+Therefore, a good and careful data scientist must find out what algorithm is suitable for our product.
+Here are a few algorithms commonly used to power recommender system;
+**ALS (Alternating Least Square)** which is easy to implement, easy to understand, and not resource taxing.
+**KNN (K-Nearest Neigbor)** which is fast in the learning phase but slow in recall phase (the model is applied to new data).
+KNN is also called **Lazy Learners**.
+**Rule-Based algorithm** on the other hand is the opposite of KNN.
+It is expensive to update and train.
+**Matrix Factorization** is a matured field of ML.
+It is one of the commonly used algorithms.
+It is memory efficient and versatile eg, minimizing error using stichastic gradient descent or ALS technique, apply SVD (Singular Value Decompose) approach.

-- What kinds of products are more likely to benefit from recommendations?
+**CCO (Correlated Cross Occurrence)** kinds of products are more likely to benefit from recommendations?
 Specifically, are mainstream products or niche projects more likely to benefit from recommendations?

+When choosing an algorithm, we have to be mindful how expensive to train and whether the model produces results that meet busines needs.
+Obviously, various algorithms can be combined or chained to together to get the desired results.

-- The other question is: What is it about a product that makes it more likely to elicit a response from a consumer when it’s recommended?
+Other question to ask is, what is it about a product that makes it more likely to elicit a response from a consumer when it’s recommended?
 For example, the ratings of the products or the price of the product or the type of the product — do they influence whether recommendations are effective for that product?

 There was a marketing research done by Kownledge @ Wharton highlighting the importance of; https://knowledge.wharton.upenn.edu/article/recommended-for-you-how-well-does-personalized-marketing-work/